WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-Knowing the storage status of your users is paramount to effective account administration.

 ### Checking mailbox storage in the Cloud Office Control Panel